moses-kolawole/arduino-car-reversing-sensor-alarm-Arduino-Project/README.md

 # Car Reversing Sensor Alarm – Arduino Project

 ## Overview
-This project simulates a car reversing sensor alarm using Arduino.
-A potentiometer represents the distance between a car and an obstacle.
-As the distance decreases, the buzzer sound frequency increases, and indicator LEDs blink alternately to warn the driver.
+This project is a car reversing sensor alarm using Arduino.
+I used a potentiometer to simulate the distance between a car and an obstacle.
+The buzzer beeps faster and LEDs blink alternately as the car gets closer to the object.
+It’s a simple way to warn the driver.

 ## Objective
 - Learn how to read analog sensor values using Arduino